Start-ups seek to breathe new life into stagnant wheelchair industry

 The hardware and software system relies on radar sensors and a trio of cameras that enable the wheelchair to “see” what’s around.
 Collision avoidance software then acts to prevent users from unwittingly bumping into walls and objects.
 The company baked in drop-off detection software to recognize nearby steps and sudden declines in the pavement.
 If a user is going up a steep ramp and is in danger of tipping over, the software sounds an alarm and can alert designated people nearby to help.

-Luci adds about 10 percent to the cost of power wheelchairs, whose starting price is around $1,500 and can go as high as $12,000.
+Luci adds about 10 percent to the cost of complex power wheelchairs, whose starting price is around $15,000 and can run as high as $80,000.

 Wheelchair accidents are a problem Janette Aragon, 33, knows all too well.
 She is among roughly 4 million Americans who use wheelchairs.
 Diagnosed with cerebral palsy as a toddler, she has relied on power wheelchairs since she was 6.
 Her condition makes it difficult to see what’s behind her, she said.